stossy11/Pluvia/README.md

 Important Notice
 ================

-Development of Pluvia is now discontinued, and no support is available for it.
-It is not compatible with macOS 12.3 Monterey or newer versions.
+You need Python 2 that you can get from here https://www.python.org/downloads/release/python-2718/ now supported with macOS 12.3+

-What is Pluvia?
+What is Pluvia v2?
 ===============
-Pluvia allows you to untethered downgrade your iPhone 4 without SHSH blobs!
+Pluvia v2 allows you to untethered downgrade your iPhone 4 without SHSH blobs!

 It uses the iOS 7.1.2 iBoot exploit "De Rebus Antiquis" by @xerub and @dora2-iOS.